-It may be hard to believe the legend that sailors long-at-sea once believed manatees to be mermaids.
-The manatee nickname the “Sea Cow” – named so for their affinity for grazing on vegetation and their slow, ambling way – just makes more sense.
-But a new U.S. Geological Survey video reveals that while they may be cow-like, they also have more than a bit of the magical mermaid to them.
+It may be hard to believe the legend that sailors long-at-sea once considered manatees to be mermaids.
+The manatee nickname – the “Sea Cow” – which comes from the herbivores’ affinity for grazing on vegetation and their slow, ambling way just makes more sense.
+But a U.S. Geological Survey video reveals that while they may be cow-like, they also have more than a bit of the magical mermaid to them.

 The risk of extinction for the endangered Florida manatee appears to be lower, according to a new U.S. Geological Survey led study.

 Gainesville, FL. -- The first genetic study to compare nuclear DNA of endangered Antillean manatees in Belize with Florida manatees confirmed their designation as separate subspecies.
 Belize’s manatees, however, were found to have extremely low genetic diversity, raising questions about their long-term genetic viability.

 The importance of a ‘blanket effect’ caused by layers of fresh and salt water in two warmwater manatee refuges along the coast of southwest Florida has been documented by a team of U.S. Geological Survey (USGS) and U.S. Fish and Wildlife Service scientists.